Hacks for the Perfect Roast Dinner

 No roast is complete without the gravy.
 As a nation of gravy lovers, we all love it a particular way.
 One thing we’re united in is that we don’t want lumps.
 Consistency is very much a matter of preference, though, so we’ll steer clear of that to avoid civil war.

-According to a University College London professor, the components to creating the perfect gravy are volume of liquid, depth of flavour, stir time and serve temperature.
+According to a University College London professor, the components that create the perfect gravy are the volume of liquid, depth of flavour, stir time, and serving temperature.

 Based on survey findings of 2,000 Christmas cooks, the perfect jug of gravy should be: